 Everyone in the charity should be familiar with the plan and have access to it if they need it.

-You charity could use the following steps to manage, respond and address a data breach or other cybersecurity issue:
+Your charity could use the following steps to manage, respond and address a data breach or other cyber security issue:

 - Act and notify: Decide on the priorities for protecting individuals and organisations from further harm.
 In the case of a data breach, follow the OAIC notification guidelines to inform the regulator and other parties if required.